State Concentration Exponent as a Measure of Quickness in Kauffman-type Networks: Exponent of state concentration

 for large $n$, where $d_{t^{\prime}}^*$ are the maximizers of the integrand in the path integration.
 Equation~\eqref{eq:S_t} implies

 For example, for $t=2$, we obtain

 where

-On the basis of the expression of $\varphi$ for the SBN and SMN shown before, the dependence of $c_1$, $c_2$, $c_3$, and $c_4$ on $K$ is plotted in Fig.~\ref{fig:c_ell vs K}.
-For the SBN, $c_t$ ($1\le t\le 4$) converges to $0$ quickly as $K$ increases.
-For the DBN, which is the case for $K=n$, we trivially obtain $c_t=0$ at least for small $t$ because $f$ is equivalent to the random mapping.
+On the basis of the expression of $\varphi$ for SBNs and SMNs shown before, the dependence of $c_1$, $c_2$, $c_3$, and $c_4$ on $K$ is plotted in Fig.~\ref{fig:c_ell vs K}.
+For SBNs, $c_t$ ($1\le t\le 4$) converges to $0$ quickly as $K$ increases.
+For DBNs, which is the case for $K=n$, we trivially obtain $c_t=0$ at least for small $t$ because $f$ is equivalent to the random mapping.
 Figure~\ref{fig:c_ell vs K} indicates that the state concentration occurs only for very small $K$ in the random Boolean network.
-In contrast, the state concentration occurs even for large $K$ in the majority vote network.
-In particular, for the DMN with $K\to n$, we obtain $c_1\approx 0.157$ \cite{Amari1990IEEE}.
-Figure~\ref{fig:c_ell vs K} also indicates that the state concentration quickly proceeds as $t$ increases, except in the DBN.
+In contrast, the state concentration occurs even for large $K$ in majority vote networks.
+In particular, for DMNs with $K\to n$, we obtain $c_1\approx 0.157$ \cite{Amari1990IEEE}.
+Figure~\ref{fig:c_ell vs K} also indicates that the state concentration quickly proceeds as $t$ increases, except in DBNs.

 We verified Eq.~\eqref{eq:def of c_t} by comparing $\overline{S}_t$ obtained from direct numerical simulations (i.e., Eq.~\eqref{eq:def of S_t}) and $c_t$ generally given by Eq.~\eqref{eq:general c_t}.
-The results shown in Fig.~\ref{fig:S_t compare} indicate that the theory (lines) seems to agree with numerical results at least for large $N$; although the largest $N$ value shown in the figure is only $n = 25$.
-Therefore, the Markov assumption (Eq.~\eqref{eq:Markov assumption}), also implicitly assumed for $t=2$, 3, and 4 in Fig.~\ref{fig:c_ell vs K}, roughly holds true up to $t\approx 4$ for large $n$.
+The results shown in Fig.~\ref{fig:S_t compare} indicate that the theory (lines) seems to agree with numerical results at least for large $n$; although the largest $n$ value shown in the figure is only $n = 25$.
+Therefore, the Markov assumption (Eq.~\eqref{eq:Markov assumption}) implicitly assumed for $t=2$, 3, and 4 in drawing Fig.~\ref{fig:c_ell vs K} roughly holds true at least up to $t\approx 4$ for large $n$.